Methodology Of Art History HISTART4031

 Course Aims

-■ offer a range of distinctive and stimulating opportunities for study of topics informed by staff research expertise, and which complement and support those studied in the Junior Honours
+■ provide students the opportunity to study topics informed by staff research expertise, and which complement and support those studied in the Junior Honours

 Intended Learning Outcomes of Course